Samarium Cobalt Magnets

-Custom Samarium Cobalt Magnets and Magnetic Assemblies
+Custom Assemblies Made From Samarium Cobalt Rare Earth Magnets and Assemblies

-Samarium cobalt magnets are rare earth magnets that offer high maximum energy products and can operate in high temperature environments.
+Samarium cobalt (SmCo) magnets are rare earth magnets that offer high maximum energy products and can operate in high temperature environments.
 They are extremely strong and typically allow for smaller size magnet profiles.
 Though not as strong as neodymium magnets, samarium cobalt magnets present three significant advantages.
 They work over a wider temperature range, have superior temperature coefficients, and have a greater resistance to corrosion.
 Special coatings are available for specific marine and automotive applications.

 Since samarium cobalt offers excellent corrosion resistance, these magnets typically do not require a surface treatment.
 They also have good resistance to external demagnetizing fields because of their high intrinsic coercive force (Hci).
 This resistance makes samarium cobalt rare earth magnets an excellent choice for demanding motor applications.
 They are available in three grades up to 32 MGOe.

 SmCo operate at higher temperatures

 Samarium cobalt magnets are one of the most useful magnets for high temperature applications.
 They retain most of their energy up to 575° F, making them ideal replacements for Alnico magnets when high temperature use or miniaturization is required.
 Samarium cobalt magnets are known for their excellent temperature stability—maximum use temperatures are between 250 and 550°F; Curie temperatures range from 700 to 800°F.

 We provide expert calculations to help with your design path.
 Determine holding force, field strength, and more with our free magnetic calculators.

 Learn the language of magnets.
 See a definition for many technical and scientific terms describing the nature of magnets.

 Get the latest information on the permanent magnet industry and news about Bunting-DuBois.